2024-25 School Year

 - Payment is due upon class registration.
 Non-payers will be removed from registered classes.
 Late fees of $50 will be assessed for late payments.
 Those with payment plans, payments are due on the 1st, a reminder will be sent on the 2nd for all non-payments.
 Late fees will be applied on the 7th.
-Outstanding accounts that are 21 days or more past due will be “parked” and not able to access content until the account has been made current.
+Outstanding accounts that are 14 days past due will be “parked” and not able to access content until the account has been made current.
 At 21 days past due, students with outstanding accounts will be removed from the class.
 The spot in the class will then be opened to our waitlist.
 To rejoin your class, if a spot is still available, all payments must be made in full.

 - Families are homeschoolers and must register and/or meet their required State/Country Laws.
 United States Homeschool Laws can be found at https://hslda.org/legal.
 While we are a cooperative of teachers, we are not an accredited school at this time.

 - All students will be placed in the grade/class based on their age and Steiner’s placement guidelines.
 If requesting a different grade placement, we are happy to email families one on one and review main lesson work samples.

 - We believe that all students have a right to a safe and healthy school environment.
 All students, teachers, staff and families should treat each other with kindness and respect regardless of differing beliefs, views and opinions.

 - All work and communication must be respectful.
 Profanity, racism, bullying, harassment and pornography will not be tolerated.